MayaPosch/NymphCast/README.md

 Client-side core functionality is provided through the NymphCast library.

+## Usage Scenarios ##

+NymphCast can be used in a number of scenarios:

+- **NymphCast Audio** :arrow_right: Audio-only receiver mode.
+	+ Profile: `nymphcast_audio_config.ini`
+- **NymphCast Video** :arrow_right: Audio & Video receiver mode.
+	+ Profile: `nymphcast_video_config.ini`
+- **NymphCast ScreenSaver** :arrow_right: Like NymphCast Video, but with image-based ScreenSaver when not playing content.
+	+ Profile: `nymphcast_screensaver_config.ini`
+- **NymphCast GUI** :arrow_right: Like NymphCast Video, but with stand-alone GUI mode (smart TV) enabled.
+	+ Profile: 'nymphcast_gui_config.ini`

 ## Features & Status ##

-The current development version is v0.1-alpha4.
+The current development version is v0.1-alpha5.
 Version 0.1 will be the first release.
 The following list contains the major features that are planned for the v0.1 release, along with their implementation status.

 - [x] Streaming media content (files) between client and server.